Learn How to Paint With Wilton Candy Melts. See how to make colorful lollipops, pretzel pops, and more using colored Candy Melts.

-This is a long winded post, with tons of tips, so read it, if you want to make perfect lollipops!
-I’m sharing over 30 years of lollipop-making experience.
+This is a long-winded post, with tons of tips.
+I'm sharing over 30 years of lollipop-making experience.
 I hope you find all the information helpful

 How to Paint Using Wilton Candy Melts and Supplies